liamcottle/reticulum-meshchat/README.md

 - Supports setting a custom display name to send in your announce.
 - Supports viewing and searching peers discovered from announces.

-> NOTE: At this time, received messages are not saved anywhere.
-You will lose your conversation history when you reload the page.

 ## How does it work?

 - A python script ([web.py](./web.py)) runs a Reticulum instance and a WebSocket server.